 The other side effect that I noticed was loss of libido or “lust” which at first was something that worried me, but now I realise that it was a blessing in disguise.
 It was only after about 6 months that I started to realise that something had changed.

 It is difficult to explain as all the changes that happened to me mentally were so gradual, and the clarity with which I was able to think led me to constantly discover new things about myself and about other people.

-I was also going through a break-up and all of the problems that surround that and so it is impossible to know what was a direct consequence of Atomoxetine, and what were just been realisations or discoveries, due to thinking about things that I had never been able to think about before – but I guess that is not really very important as the two things are intertwined.
+I was also going through a break-up and all of the problems that surround that and so it is impossible to know what was a direct consequence of Strattera, and what were just been realisations or discoveries, due to thinking about things that I had never been able to think about before – but I guess that is not really very important as the two things are intertwined.